dmitrycello/yaglpp/README.md

 - [FreeImage](https://freeimage.sourceforge.io) library (optional).
 The only DLL distribution is supported [WIN32/WIN64].
 The project is not being updated since 2015, so if you decide not to include it, make sure to comment the **`GLPP_FREEIMAGE_LIB`** switch in the **`glpp.h`** file.
 - Finally, the **`include.7z`** and **`src.7z`** archives from the [latest release of glpp library](https://github.com/dmitrycello/glpp/releases).
 The **`dependencies.txt`** file lists all component's versions tested with current release.

-### 2. Prepare the OpenGL components's folder
+### 2. Prepare the components's folder
 Create the new folder anywhere on your PC, and name it **`Common`**.
-Extract all downloaded OpenGL components, and move them into its following subdirectories:
+Extract all downloaded OpenGL and glpp components, and move them into its following subdirectories:
 ```
 Common\bin\ <- GLFW and FreeImage 64-bit Dlls
 Common\bin\Win32\ <- GLFW and FreeImage 32-bit Dlls